anoma/namada-interface/specs/packages/overview.md

 ## integrations

-This package introduces an `Intergration` interface, which wraps the APIs of various extensions to expose a single API to the interface.
+This package introduces an `Integration` interface, which wraps the APIs of various extensions to expose a single API to the interface.
 Currently, this supports integrations with Keplr, Metamask, and the Namada browser extension.

 ## rpc

 The `rpc` package is primarily a legacy package that extended the `HttpClient` and `WebsocketClient` from `cosmjs`, adding the necessary queries for interacting with Namada.
 This may be removed in the future, as we are now using an RPC client built in Rust.
-For submitting IBC transactions to a Cosmos-based source chain, we can simply re-use the RPC client from `cosmjs`.
+For submitting IBC transactions to a Cosmos-based source chain, we can simply reuse the RPC client from `cosmjs`.

 ## shared